ljbaker/ljbaker.github.io/_posts/2017-04-08-regression-from-scratch.md

     ## [1] 0.9756834

-Linear Regresion "From A Box"
+Linear Regression "From A Box"
 -----------------------------

 R does all of these operations trivially easily, thankfully.